-The trick to creating effective customer satisfaction surveys is to be sure of what your ultimate goal actually is.
-Keep your goals clear and attainable; it will not only help you create better customer satisfaction survey questions but will also give your customers a better picture of the insight they should provide.
+The trick to creating effective customer survey questions is to be sure of what your ultimate goal actually is.
+Keep your goals clear and attainable; it will not only help you create better customer satisfaction survey questions but will also give your customers a better picture of the insight they provide.

 Keep in mind that your surveys are a conversation between you and your customers.
 Treat your online surveys the same way you would treat a customer standing right in front of.
 Keep personal questions towards the end since most people prefer not to share personal information.
 Starting your surveys with them could dissuade them from completing them.
 Further, avoid questions about income, family members and other such questions when collecting demographic information.